chino-devops/Individual-project/README.md

 - routes for CRUD directly to web application were non functional
 - testing suites did not get made
 - CI server was not made
+- forms data is non functional: i have attempted to create a basic registration form at the route '/register' however jinja2 is replying back with an issue for form not being defined and also home.html not being rendered
+- could not import my customers class from applications.models whic has now subsequently affeccted the app.py file it seems.
 # Future Improvements:

 - Improve time management for each requirement